Local Culture

 Tibetan Buddhism

 Indeed, not only does Lamaism serve as the ruling philosophy, but it also has become the spiritual home for the ordinary people.
-It creates the marvelous religious culture and arts and exerts an influence on people’s daily life.
+It is the source of the marvelous religious culture and arts and exerts an influence on people’s daily life.
 Many schools came into being over the evolving process of Tibetan Buddhism.
 Currently, there are four major schools: the Gelug Sect (commonly known as the yellow sect of Lamaism), the Ningrna Sect (the red sect of Lamaism), the Sakya Sect (the flower sect of Lamaism) and the Kaggu Sect (the white sect of Lamaism).

 The Ocean of Songs and Dances